Navid200/xDrip/docs/Dexcom/G7OnceAMinuteScan.md

 ![](./images/RapidReconnect1.png)

 The communication between a G7 and an app is two-way, involving an acknowledgment mechanism.
-If a G7 device misses three consecutive acknowledgments (15 minutes), it switches to a rapid reconnect mode, transmitting data once per minute to facilitate faster reconnection.
+If a G7 device misses three consecutive acknowledgments (15 minutes), it switches to a rapid reconnect mode, transmitting every reading 4 more times once per minute to facilitate faster reconnection.
 This mode continues for up to 12 hours or until the app successfully reconnects.

-While in rapid reconnect mode, the G7 device transmits each reading five times.
 The following image provides an example:
 ![](./images/RapidReconnect2.png).